aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Commands:
-      attributes   Show the attributes of one or more nodes. comment      Inspect, create and manage node comments. delete       Delete nodes from the database.
-      description  View or set the description of one or more nodes. extras       Show the extras of one or more nodes. graph        Create visual representations of the provenance graph.
+      attributes   Show the attributes of one or more nodes. comment      Inspect, create and manage node comments. delete       Delete nodes from the provenance graph. description  View or set the description of one or more nodes. extras       Show the extras of one or more nodes. graph        Create visual representations of the provenance graph.